claudio-scandura/config-composer/README.md

 ### Validation
 Similar to custom mapping, semantic validation can be done on both `ConfigValue`s and `ConfigType`s by passing the validator classes to the `validatedBy` field of the annotations.
-Note that this fields accepts array of classes, in which case the target type/value will need to pass multiple validation steps.
+Note that the field accepts array of classes, in which case the target type/value will need to pass multiple validation steps.

 ```java